niraj-rayalla/GDXseer/README.md

 ### `/build.gradle.kts`:
 Contains tasks (named above) that build the Effekseer C++ code, bridge C++ code for GDXseer, for the appropriate platform, and then build the jar file that contains the built shared library.
-Also contains the Maven local install tasks.
+Also contains Maven publishing tasks.

 ### Swig (in `/swig_interface/`)
 Contains the Swig interface files, that determine how Swig should generate the Java wrapper classes from the C++ code.